ucc23/ucc/_clusters/teutsch162.md

 UTI_C_lit: 0.33
 UTI_C_dup: 1.0
 UTI_summary: |
-    Teutsch 162 is a poorly populated, very loose object of very low C3 quality.
+    <b>Teutsch 162</b> is a poorly populated, very loose object of very low C3 quality.
+It is located at a large distance from the Sun, above the mid-plane.
 It is poorly studied in the literature, with no articles listed in the last 8 years.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 8.1